Mold Types and Causes

 What Causes Mold in Homes?

-Mold spores may enter a home through windows or open doors, and can be brought into the home after attaching to people and pets.
-In order for a mold spore to grow there must be (1) abundant moisture, (2) the correct temperature range, and (3) a food source.
+Mold spores may enter your home through windows or open doors, and can be brought into the home after attaching to people and pets.
+In order for a mold spore to grow in indoor environments, there must be (1) abundant moisture, (2) the correct temperature range, and (3) a food source.

 Sources of Moisture.
 Moisture can come from a variety of sources.
 Many modern homes and buildings are constructed in a very air-tight manner.
 While this is great for insulation purposes, it reduces the building's ability to "breathe" -- lessening the potential drying effects of natural air circulation.

-Moisture may enter a building as a result of flooding, through broken pipes, or as a result of excessive rain.
+Moisture may enter a building as a result of water damage from flooding, through broken pipes, as a result of excessive rain, or a malfunctioning air conditioner.
 Moisture in a home or building may soak carpeting and other materials, creating a moist food source on which mold may attach and grow.

 Moisture may also enter a building through walls and living spaces by way of leaks in the roof, walls, or windows.
 Such leaks may be a result of poor construction, faulty design, or faulty building materials.

-Regardless of the source of moisture, once water enters the a building, mold will be drawn to it -- feeding on ceiling tiles, carpet, insulation, paper backing materials, and drywall.
+Regardless of the source of moisture, once water enters a building, mold will be drawn to it -- feeding on ceiling tiles, carpet, insulation, paper backing materials, and drywall.
+Mold will prefer areas with increased dampness and humidity, such as your basement or bathrooms.

 Contact a qualified personal injury attorney to make sure your rights are protected.